Land Rover Wolf: Upgrades

-In the REMUS project the MoD upgraded its Wolf fleet with Front Roll Over Protection System, rear retracting seat belts, Wright off-road front and rear anti vibration acoustic matting wax injection of chassis / bulkhead and chassis underseal.
+In the REMUS project, the Ministry of Defence upgraded its Wolf fleet with Front Roll Over Protection System, rear retracting seat belts, Wright off-road front and rear anti vibration acoustic matting, wax injection of chassis / bulkhead, and chassis underseal.

-Later upgrades were made with the first one in 2006, 2009 and 2010.
-Another upgrade made in 2011, has resulted in the designation RWMIK+ with R meaning Revised.
+Later upgrades were made, with the first one in 2006, 2009, and 2010.
+Another upgrade made in 2011, has resulted in the designation RWMIK+, with R meaning 'Revised'.
 This was made in response to incident where British WMIKs were being targeted by insurgents through IEDs and rocket launchers.